venkateshrapolu20100/VenkatC-.net_Training/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: To implement the customer notification when new products arrived in the shop.
+about: Suggest an idea for this project
-title: Customer notification issue
+title: ''
 labels: ''
 assignees: ''